rsapkf/42/docs/software-and-services.md

 - iOS/Mac
   - [Apollo Reddit Client](https://apolloapp.io/) - A beautiful Reddit app built for power and speed.
   - [Pythonista](https://omz-software.com/pythonista/) - A Full Python IDE for iOS.
+  - [Alfred](https://www.alfredapp.com/) - award-winning app for macOS which boosts your efficiency with hotkeys, keywords, text expansion and more.

 - CAPTCHA Services
   - [reCAPTCHA](https://www.google.com/recaptcha/) - Easy on Humans, Hard on Bots.